jemurphy992/docs/content/hardware/config.md

 **4. Upload Configuration**

-1. If you are using a Mac or Linux operating system, go into Terminal, navigate to the folder where you’ve saved the config and enter the following command:
+1. If you are using a Mac or Linux operating system, go into Terminal, navigate to the folder where you’ve saved the config (eg. cd Downloads) hit enter and paste the following command.
+Make sure that the "rooftop..." matches the file name in your computer:

   ```
 scp -o StrictHostKeyChecking=no rooftop-ospf.rsc admin@192.168.88.1:flash/